Skip to content

 Lisbon is teeming with things to offer the tourist.
 However it’s best to book a Solo Tour Guide, a local friendly tour guide to show you around.
 He will look after your safety and welfare at all times.
 Indeed you will discover places that the average tourist would not find on his own.

-Total cost for the guide services of Manuel for one day (8 hours) = a non refundable deposit of 45 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 80 euros in cash to Manuel after his services.
+Total cost for the guide services of Ricardo for a full day of 8 hours = a non refundable deposit of 45 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 80 euros in cash to Ricardo after his services.
 Total 125 euros.

-Alternatively for the guide services of Manuel for half a day (4 hours) = a non refundable deposit of 20 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 50 euros in cash to Manuel after his services.
-Total 70 euros.
+Alternatively for the guide services of Ricardo for half a day of 4 hours = a non refundable deposit of 25 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 40 euros in cash to Ricardo after his services.
+Total 65 euros.

 This does not include transport, entrance fees or any food & beverage costs.